Learning and Research

 Returning users simply enter their username and password in the “Sign in to Your Account” section in the lower right corner of the homepage or “Login” to the right of any product title.

 Have you thought about learning a new language?
 Maybe you want to brush up on your language skills for an upcoming trip.
-Well, thanks to the Idaho Commission for Libraries you can do just that online, and it’s free!
-Pronunciator offers self-directed lessons in 87 languages.
+Thanks to the Idaho Commission for Libraries you can do just that online, and it’s free!
+Pronunciator offers self-directed lessons in 98 languages.
 Give it a try today!